osu-cascades/dio-controllers/README.md

 Update the Wi-Fi settings and ensure that the date and time are correct.

+### Using NOOBS?

+If you installed Raspbian by flashing the full image to the SD card, skip this step.

+If you are installing the OS with NOOBS, you may need to expand the filesystem.
 Run the following command line within the Raspberry Pi’s terminal.

 ```
 sudo raspi-config
 ```

 You should see a blue screen with options in a gray box in the center, like so, choose expand file system

 ![Expand File System](setup/file-system.png "Step 1")

 ### Enabling Serial Port